Alpha Suffrage Club: Woman Suffrage Procession of 1913

-The Woman Suffrage Procession took place in Washington D.C. on March 3, 1913, the day before the inauguration of Woodrow Wilson.
+The Woman Suffrage Procession took place in Washington, D.C., on March 3, 1913, the day before the inauguration of Woodrow Wilson.
 Its intent was to demonstrate support of universal suffrage for women.
 One of Wells' first actions as the President of the Alpha Suffrage Club was to travel to Washington and march in the parade along with 65 club members, black women from Illinois.
 The constraints placed on their participation in the event illustrate the discrimination black women faced in the suffrage movement at that time.

 The National American Woman Suffrage Association, which organized the event, feared offending southern white suffragists by allowing black and white women to march together.
 To avoid this possibility, the leader of the NAWSA instructed Wells to march at the end of the procession in a segregated section for African-American women.
 Wells refused to do as march organizers requested.
 Although Grace Wilbur Trout, the Chair of the Illinois delegation, warned Wells that her involvement in the march could lead to the exclusion of the Illinois group from the parade, she insisted that she would not move to the back, stating that "I shall not march at all unless I can march under the Illinois banner."
 Wells wanted to show the entire country that they were progressive enough to allow women of all races to stand against the hypocrisy of NAWSA's policies.
 However, no one listened to her except for Belle Squire and Virginia Brooks, two of her white colleagues.

 Brooks and Squire ended up joining Wells-Barnett in protesting the segregation by race.
 The women offered to march with their friend at the back of the parade.
 In defiance, she joined the spectators until the Chicago delegation marched by and then joined them in the procession.
 A picture of this occurrence was in the Chicago Daily Tribune.
 A reporter happened to be standing at the spot when Wells-Barnett stepped out of the crowd and into the procession.
 However, only Wells-Barnett and not the other dozens of black women from Illinois marched with the Illinois delegation.
-The rest of the Alpha Suffrage Club marched at the back with the other black delegates, which included Delta Sigma Theta sisters and Mary Church Terrell.
+The rest of the Alpha Suffrage Club marched at the back with the other black delegates. and Mary Church Terrell.
 The club paid for all of Wells' expenses to make it possible for her to march.